s5uishida/open5gs_5gc_ueransim_metrics_sample_config/README.md

 | Prometheus |  192.168.0.111 | 9092/tcp |
 | Grafana-OSS |  192.168.0.111 | 3001/tcp |

-<h2 id="changes_cp">Additional changes in configuration files of Open5GS 5GC C-Plane</h2>
+<h2 id="changes_cp">Additional changes in configuration files of Open5GS 5GC C-Plane and U-Plane</h2>

 In this case, the following configuration is further changed for monitoring the metrics with Prometheus.

 - [Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Select UPF based on S-NSSAI](https://github.com/s5uishida/open5gs_5gc_ueransim_snssai_upf_sample_config)

 I will explain what to set additionally here.
-When monitoring the metrics with Prometheus, change the following configuration files for each NF of C-Plane.
+When monitoring the metrics with Prometheus, change the following configuration files for each NF of C-Plane and U-Plane.
 - `open5gs/install/etc/open5gs/amf.yaml`
 ```
 ...